sgerhart/clarion/README.md

 ## 🎯 What is Clarion?

 Clarion helps organizations adopt **Cisco TrustSec** by automatically discovering endpoint behavior patterns and generating SGT (Security Group Tag) policies.
 Unlike traditional approaches that require manual classification, Clarion uses **unsupervised learning** to cluster endpoints by behavior and recommend policy.

+### MVP Categorization Engine (Latest)
+- **First-Seen Tracking**: Automatically detects when new endpoints appear on the network
+- **SGT Lifecycle Management**: Stable SGT registry with dynamic endpoint membership and assignment history
+- **Incremental Clustering**: Fast assignment (<100ms) of new endpoints to existing clusters using stored centroids
+- **Confidence Scoring**: Consistent confidence scores (0.0-1.0) for all cluster and SGT assignments
+- **Basic Explanations**: Human-readable explanations for clustering decisions

 ### Key Capabilities